atk4/data/docs/quickstart.rst

 or :php:class:`Reference\\HasOne` (or :php:class:`Reference\\HasOneSql` in case you use SQL database).
-The object itself is quite simple and you can fetch it from the model if you keep the return value of hasOne() / hasMany() or call :php:meth:`Model::getRef()` with the same identifier later on.
+The object itself is quite simple and you can fetch it from the model if you keep the return value of hasOne() / hasMany() or call :php:meth:`Model::getReference()` with the same identifier later on.
-You can also use :php:meth:`Model::hasRef()` to check if reference exists in model.
+You can also use :php:meth:`Model::hasReference()` to check if reference exists in model.

 Calling :php:meth:`Model::ref()` will proxy into the ref() method of reference object which will in turn figure out what to do.